Strategic Ambiguity: The Geopolitical Cost of Misdefined Objectives in Iran

 Key Strategic Decisions: The All-or-Nothing Gambit

 The decision to prioritize total political overhaul over functional containment represents a massive tactical miscalculation.
 Effective foreign policy requires the articulation of achievable benchmarks.
-Instead of focusing on the degradation of 's ballistic missile capabilities or its command and control over regional militias, the administration leaned into a public-facing demand for systemic collapse.
+Instead of focusing on the degradation of Iran's ballistic missile capabilities or its command and control over regional militias, the administration leaned into a public-facing demand for systemic collapse.
 This high-stakes gamble relies more on luck than on the rigorous application of diplomatic or military pressure to achieve specific national security interests.

 Performance Breakdown: Measuring the Unmeasurable